 - The Piragis Outfitters where my cousin, Jason, showed off some of his handmade coatracks and where I bought a new (and awesome) web belt.

-in a down pour, with Jeff and Brad to look for moose.
+- Going out in the dead of night, in a down pour, with Jeff and Brad to look for moose.

 - The fearless red squirrels: